jlcodes7/experimentation/README.md

 ### J's area of planning, experimenting, building random programs that do random things.

 *The Good*
-- Useful programs
+- useful programs

 *The Bad*
-- Not necessarily useful programs
+- not necessarily useful programs

 *The Ugly*
-- Probably the most useful or useless but definitely the most ambitious programs
+- most useful or useless but definitely the most ambitious programs